 Intersections create natural points of conflict due to the various types of maneuvers (turning and crossing) as well as the various types of users (vehicles, pedestrians, bicycles).
 Because of these factors, greater demand is placed on road users when making decisions.
-Pedestrians and bicyclists are at greater risk at these locations for crashes.
-An analysis of the state and local intersections from 2010-2019 within the region by SFMPO identified that 65 percent of the intersection related crashes occurred at 35 percent of the intersections.
-This represented
+Pedestrians and bicyclists are at greater risk at these locations. for crashes.
+An analysis of the state and local intersections from 2010 to 2018 within the region by SFMPO identified that 65 percent of the intersection related crashes occurred at 35 percent of the intersections.
+This represented 150 fatalities.
+Many of the intersection related crashes involve pedestrians and bicyclists.